ryan-mcclue/ryan-mcclue/src/mcu.md

 Harmonic is a wave with frequency that is integer multiple of a baseline frequency The FFT will show various harmonics, e.g. could be only even/odd or both
+- high frequency components --> slow dropoff
+- low frequency components --> fast dropoff

+Nyquist/folding frequency is highest frequency that can be measured using sampled data It will be half of our sampling rate.
+Called folding as any harmonic above nyquist will 'fold' back into our range, e.g. if 5000Hz and is 6000Hz, will get 4000Hz Aliasing a form of undersampling resulting from converting something continuous into discrete, i.e. misidentify signal This is relevent for say a square wave, which may have 'base' frequency of 1KHz, but might have FFT up to 5KHz

 (FFT + Convolution Theory + LTI theory)